Fabrifio/graph-gcc-net/README.md

 The repository is structured in folders:
 -  The `root` contains all the Jupyter notebooks needed for preparing the dataset and training the GNN model.
 -  The `/model` folder contains the trained model.
--  The `/datasets` folder contains the all the datasets folders.
+-  The `/datasets` folder contains the all the datasets folders and the `/test_data` folder where is stored/saved the data for replicating the model test.

 NOTE: the `/datasets` folder should include all the folders extracted from the `.zip` files of the datasets considered for the experiment.